 Then it is time to head to Lucca.

-Lucca is a popular, though not overly crowded, town between Florence and Pisa.
+Lucca is a popular, though not overly crowded, a town between Florence and Pisa.

 Things to do in Lucca

-- There is the Duomo di San Martino (entry about 3€, which was nice, but you can skip it if you’re on a budget) and you can climb the tower there (the views are not as great as from the other tower, but if you are in the mood to climb towers and don’t mind paying another 3€, this is a good place to enjoy the views).
+- The Duomo di San Martino (entry about 3€, which was nice, but you can skip it if you’re on a budget).
+You can climb the tower there (the views are not as great as from the other tower, but if you are in the mood to climb towers and don’t mind paying another 3€, this is a good place to enjoy the views).

 - Climb to the top of the Guinigi Tower – it has centuries-old trees at the very top; climbing the 270 steps will cost you about 4€

 - Visit the St. Martin Cathedral (Chiese di San Michele) with its unique exterior.